999-juiceWRLD/data_structures/README.md

 `pyds-fundamental` / `data_structures` contains implementations of various data structures.

 Currently trying to make this a fully functioning library where you can basically use implemented data structures as-intended.
-I will implement AVL & red-black trees, and hopefully graphs.

 To see all the functionalities, check out the [document here.](https://999-juicewrld.github.io/data_structures/data_structures.html)

+Current data structures are:
+- Linked Lists
+    - Singly Linked List
+    - Doubly Linked List
+- Stacks
+    - Array Stack
+    - Linked Stack (Using Linked List)
+- Queues
+    - Array Queue
+    - Linked Queue (Using Linked List)
+    - Circular Queue
+    - Priority Qeueue (Using Linked List)
+- Binary Search Tree

+**Currently Working On:** *AVL-Trees.*

 To download this package, go to terminal:
 ```sh